 High in essential fatty acids, Omega 6 and omega 3, hemp oil can be used to increase immunity, counteract aging skin and improve cardiovascular health.
 Several studies show that the linoleic acid present in hemp oil can slow down the aging process and fight psoriasis.

-Here's Hemp Oil's Most Significant Health Benefits:
+Here Are Hemp Oil's Most Significant Health Benefits:

 - Hemp Oil Helps Maintain a Hormonal Balance: Hemp is the only edible seed that contains gamma-linolenic acid, which is eventually converted to the protective hormone prostaglandin PGE1 that regulates the hormonal balance and supports menopausal health.